Popular front: United States

 The Communist Party of the United States of America (CPUSA) had been quite hostile to the New Deal until 1935, but it suddenly reversed its position.
 After attempting a joint Socialist-Communist ticket with Norman Thomas's Socialist Party of America in the 1936 presidential election, which the Socialists rejected, the communists also then offered support to Franklin D. Roosevelt's New Deal.
 The Popular Front saw the Communist Party taking a very patriotic and populist line, later called Browderism.

+Cover of Milton Howard's This 4th of July (1938), a CPUSA pamphlet from the Popular Front era that used patriotic themes under the slogan "Communism is the Americanism of the 20th Century."

 The Popular Front has been summarized by historian Kermit McKenzie as: